lizraeli/twitter-wordcloud/README.md

 ## Local Installation

 The project contains both the server and client code.
+The server runs node

 ### Installing the Server Code